siddBanPsu/WikiKreator/README.md

 **Citation**
 If you use any components of this code, please cite:
 Siddhartha Banerjee and Prasenjit Mitra, "WikiKreator: Improving Wikipedia Stubs Automatically", *In Proceedings of the 53rd Annual Meeting of the Association for Computational Linguistics (ACL) and the 7th International Joint Conference on Natural Language Processing of the AFNLP, Beijing, China, July 2015*

+Please note that all the code is research code, and hence is provided here with any real gurantees.
+However, I can answer most questions on the code.
+Shoot me an email on sidd2006@gmail.com.